 New York is where the All Stars was founded in 1981, and it continues to be the laboratory where we innovate and advance our programs and offerings for poor communities.
-Based in the heart of the theatre district on 42nd Street, our national headquarters feature 31,000 square feet of theatres, rehearsal rooms, set and costume shops, and offices of our national staff.
+Based in the heart of the theatre district on 42nd Street, our performing arts and development center features 31,000 square feet of theatres, rehearsal rooms, set and costume shops, and offices of our national staff.

 Gloria Strickland: Senior Vice President / Chief Youth and Community Development Officer / Director, ASP of NY